ok-bkwi/ansible/roles/internal/services/awx/README.md

 To fix this stop **awx_web** and restart **awx_task**.
 The Docker logs should show **awx_task** migrations running and completing after which logs no longer show error messages.
 Then start **awx_web**.

+Something similar with `create_preload_data`.
+If you put this on `yes` first provision it will fail because migrations are running.
+If you want this data, start with `create_preload_data: false`.

 ## Requirements

 ## Role Variables